octimot/StoryToolkitAI/README.md

 **StoryToolkitAI is a film editing tool that can help editors work more efficiently by automatically transcribing audio and allowing them to search transcripts semantically with the help of AI.**

-The tool works on locally independent of any editing software, but it's also integrated with Davinci Resolve Studio 18 via API.
+The tool works locally, independent of any editing software, but it's also functions as a Davinci Resolve Studio 18 integration via API.
 It is using OpenAI Whisper for speech-to-text, sentence transformers for semantic search and a few other AI technologies to get stuff done.

 <img alt="StoryToolkitAI Demo GIF" src="https://videoapi-muybridge.vimeocdn.com/animated-thumbnails/image/9eb88ee1-4902-4e17-82dc-77411d959eab.gif?ClientID=vimeo-core-prod&Date=1665676352&Signature=52a72df29b216dd2f8cce8ee7360ea38a24b5b6e" width="700">
 https://vimeo.com/759962195/dee07a067a